 A documentary highlighting the stories of Gus, Jaimi, Zach and Amy, four freshmen students who survived the mass shooting that took place at Columbine High School on April 20, 1999.
-More than 15 years after this life-altering event, this film sensitively captures these classmates' deeply personal and unique perspectives on film.
+Nearly 20 years after this life-altering event, this film sensitively captures these classmates' deeply personal and unique perspectives on film.

 This film seeks to help others understand that the name "Columbine" means much more than a single event that occurred on an April day in 1999.
-"We are Columbine" is an attempt to express the inexpressible: Those who have called Columbine home during the last 15 years share something that cannot be effectively articulated in other words.
+"We are Columbine" is an attempt to express the inexpressible.